¯¯¯¯¯

 Introduction

-This site was created to review sequence dance CDs, to facilitate the Internet search for good sequence dance CDs, to act as a database for the increasing number of CDs on offer, and to alert artists/suppliers to ways in which their CDs might be improved.
-Good music lies at the heart of all dancing and nowhere is this more so than with sequence dancing.
+This review site for sequence dance CDs was started in 2006 with three purposes in mind: (1) to facilitate the Internet search for good sequence dance CDs; (2) to act as a database for the increasing number of CDs on offer; and (3) to alert artists/suppliers to ways in which their CDs might be improved.
+Good music lies at the heart of all dancing.
+Nowhere is this more so than with sequence dancing.
 Our pleasure in sequence dancing should not be diminished by music that is uninspiring or out of sequence.
-Neither should the music have an introduction that is uncertain and/or of other than four bars duration; or have phantom endings where some dancers stop and others continue.
+Neither should the music have an introduction that is uncertain or be other than four bars long.
+The music should not have a phantom ending where some dancers stop and others continue.
 The music should not be too fast or too slow or have variable sound levels that make it difficult for the hard of hearing to follow, etc, etc.

-As one supplier succinctly comments “…it is difficult to buy CDs if you haven’t heard them first …”.
-It is a general experience that most purchasers of sequence dance CDs jealously guard them and are often unwilling to share their experience with others.
+Sequence dance CDs are usually bought off the Internet.
+It is often impossible to judge the quality of music on a CD until you possess the CD.
+The ‘recent’ provision of abbreviated Internet sound tracks by some suppliers has now made this a little easier.
+However, as one supplier succinctly commented “it is difficult to buy CDs if you haven’t heard them first”.
+Most owners of sequence dance CDs jealously guard them.
+They are often unwilling to share their experience with others.
 This is understandable but also frustrating to those who are attempting to build up a library of good sequence dance CDs.
-It is more than a little disappointing to order a batch of CDs, eagerly await their arrival and then find that many of the tracks, and sometimes whole CDs, are unusable.
-Having said that, no CDs that fall into the latter category will be listed here: we have no desire to denigrate artists or suppliers.
+It is more than a little disappointing to order CDs, eagerly await their arrival and then find that many if not all of the tracks are unusable.
+Having said that, no CDs that fall into the latter category will be listed here.
+We have no desire to denigrate artists or suppliers.
 We appreciate the skills and difficulties in producing good quality sequence dance music.
-Our sole hope is that over a period of time this website will aid sequence dancers in the task of choosing CDs and also alert suppliers to the market’s wishes.
+Our hope is that this website will aid sequence dancers in the task of choosing CDs and also alert suppliers to the market’s wishes.
 We trust that visitors to this website will treat it in the nature of a book or general CD review: a personal view interspersed with useful factual data.

 We appreciate that errors or omissions may have occurred in setting up this website pro bono publico.
 Feedback from site visitors, including suppliers and distributors of dance CDs, is therefore more than welcome.
-We especially appreciate the positive feedback we have received thus far from four of our sequence dance CD artists.
+We have especially appreciated the positive feedback we have received thus far from six of our sequence dance CD artists, and many sequence dancers.

 Contents | Introduction | Notes | New Additions | Alphabetical Listing | Rankings | Music Titles | Statistics | Links | Feedback